Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Is this camera as rugged as best waterproof cameras?
+Is this camera as rugged as the best waterproof cameras?

 A camera with the word “Tough” in the name really has two ways it should be judged.
 For another tough camera, check out our Olympus Stylus Tough TG4 review.
 First, as a camera — its image quality, features, and how it stacks up against other similarly priced point-and-shoots.
 Second, as a gadget designed to take as much punishment as possible.
 Only by looking at both aspects, and weighing them depending on how you plan to use the camera, can you get a full picture (if you’ll excuse the pun) of what the Olympus Tough TG-610 can do.
-Is it a contender for best underwater camera?
+Is it a contender for the best underwater camera?

-On the first score the Olympus score was… meh.
+On the first score, the Olympus score was… meh.
 In good light, images looked fine, but what camera doesn’t perform well when lighting conditions are favorable?
 The true test is when you’ve got low light, moving subjects, and a toddler tugging at your pants while trying to take a shot.
 Learn how to keep your camera steady to capture that perfect moment in our Joby GorillaPod Flexible Tripod review.

 I know, it’s not much.
 But I haven’t gotten to the good part: the toughness.
 The first time you handle the 610, you’ll be able to tell it can take punishment.
 It’s unusually heavy for its pack-of-cigarettes shape.
 I consciously didn’t take the usual care I give gadgets when I took the camera on vacation, generally throwing it in bags, leaving it on kitchen counters, and letting the aforementioned toddler pay with it.
 It survived it all.

-For all its immunity to water, shocks, and low temperatures, keep in mind you will be able to scratch, ding and dent this camera fairly easily.
+For all its immunity to water, shocks, and low temperatures, keep in mind you will be able to scratch, ding, and dent this camera fairly easily.
 Being able to take a pounding does not mean you’ll look pristine afterward.
 But even with bruises, the 610 will perform exactly the same as if it were brand new.
 This camera’s durable enough for many situations, given how it’s waterproof, shockproof, and freeze-proof.
 The protective layer over the LCD is particularly good, shielding the pixels from damage even when poked with sharp objects.